epicsagas/mcp-council/commands/cc/finalize.md

 Slug rules:
 - lower-case; spaces → "-", keep only [a-z0-9-]
-- example: "High Res Network Player" → "high-res-network-player"
+- example: "Your Project Prompt" → "your-project-slug"

 Steps:
 1) Normalize the slug per rules above and set as `title`.